Guillaume-FAURE/testRandomCoffee/README.md

 ### 2. How would you design a link shortening URL system?
 For a link shortening URL system, we need to create short URL that redirect the user to the original page.
-This URL generated will have a short lifespan and will be store in a dataBase in SQL or noSQL A table URL will have:
+This URL generated will have a certain lifespan and will be store in a dataBase.
+A table URL will have:
 - the URL generated
 - the original URL
-- a creation date
 - an expiration date
+- possibly an user ID to link the table URL with a table Person

+There will be no relation link between table so it's more interesting to have a dataBase written in noSQL to have better performance such as MongoDB.

 By using minuscule, majuscule and number [A-Z,a-z,0-9] we have 62 possibility by character The length of the URL we generate will depends of our needs, with 6 characters, we will have :
 62**6 possilité soit 56 billions of possibilities.
+We could take the X first character of the hash constant to have our short URL.

 The generation of URL will be 4 steps :
 - User ask to shorten an URL